-We license selected groups, authorised animal exhibitors and individuals for the rescue and rehabilitation of protected native animals.
-Some licensed wildlife rehabilitation providers specialise in native species, such as koalas, flying-foxes or marine wildlife, whereas others cover a wide range of species.
+Some licensed wildlife rehabilitation providers specialise in certain species, such as koalas, flying foxes or marine wildlife, whereas others cover a wide range of species.

 Comply with licence conditions

 All wildlife rehabilitation licences are granted with conditions.
 Under the BC Act, it is an offence to contravene a condition of a licence.